Wood Surface Inspection

 As a natural product, wood is more varied than artificial materials, making wood surface inspection challenging.
 It is impossible to program all possible defects and wood patterns, so conventional machine vision is of limited use for lumber grading visual inspection.

-Cognex Deep Learning is trained on images of various possible wood defects revealed by saw cuts.
+AI-based vision systems and software are trained on images of various possible wood defects revealed by saw cuts.
 The classification tool then identifies and distinguishes various types of wood defects, while accepting the wide range of patterns, textures, and color variations.